-Tim Gunn is Chief Creative Officer at Liz Claiborne Inc. In this newly created role, he is responsible for attracting, retaining and developing the creative talent within the Liz Claiborne Inc. portfolio of brands.
+Tim Gunn is co-host and mentor for the 12th season of Lifetime’s "Project Runway."
+In addition, he is Fashion Dean at Fifth & Pacific, where he is responsible for attracting, retaining and developing the creative talent within the portfolio of brands.

 Additionally, Gunn's wisdom and wit has been captured in the Atari "Project Runway" video game, which will put players in the role of an aspiring fashion designer.